-This document also articulates our current program offerings, key priorities for further development and a table of potential activities that could be implemented to meet the goals of this Strategy, contingent on funding, partnerships and capacity.
+This document also outlines our current programs, key priorities for further development, and potential activities that are contingent on funding, partnerships and capacity.

 Partnerships and online interventions will be critical in ensuring that we can cost effectively extend the reach of community building and supportive interventions beyond the concentrated LGBTI communities around the locations of our physical offices.
 Exploring opportunities to more effectively utilise these modes of engagement will be a priority in this Strategy.